Women’s Health Advocates is uniting people to educate government decision-makers on policies and funding needed to advance the health of women.

 First-ever Women's Health Capitol Hill Day on May 21, 2025

-The Women's Health Advocates shared their professional expertise as physicians, entrepreneurs, investors, researchers and patient advocates during the Congressional Briefing entitled “Sex Matters: Learn How Sex Differences Impact Medical Research, Innovation, Health Outcomes, the Economy and More,” and in conversations with Members of Congress, such as Senator Mark Warner (D-VA) and Rep. Max Miller (R-OH), and their staff.
+The Women's Health Advocates shared our professional expertise during the Congressional Briefing entitled “Sex Matters: Learn How Sex Differences Impact Medical Research, Innovation, Health Outcomes, the Economy and More" and in conversations with Members of Congress and their staff.
 With the goal of raising awareness about women’s health gaps, the sex differences that exist at the cellular level impacting how diseases and treatments impact the body, factors shaping the health of women and ways to close gaps that strengthen families and the economy, the Advocates provided powerful evidence on the need for systemic changes.

 IMG_4189